-While many Latter-day Saints think they just need to get rid of the “major” sins, this is not what a leader such as twelfth President Spencer W. Kimball taught.
+While many Latter-day Saints think they just need to get rid of the “major” sins, this is not what twelfth President Spencer W. Kimball taught.
 He wrote in his classic book The Miracle of Forgiveness:

 And let us not suppose that in calling people to repentance the prophets are concerned only with the more grievous sins such as murder, adultery, stealing, and so on, nor only with those persons who have not accepted the gospel ordinances.
 All transgressions must be cleansed, all weaknesses must be overcome, before a person can attain perfection and godhood (The Miracle of Forgiveness, p.
 16).

 Kimball taught that not only should sin be “abandoned” but even the inclination to sin must be lost.
 He wrote about the righteous man’s attitude: